deba10106/Qcraft-repo/README.md

-# Quantum Surface Code Generator Using Reinforcement Learning
+# Qcraft: Code Patch Optimizer (Surface + qLDPC) Using Reinforcement Learning

 ## Introduction

 Quantum error correction is a cornerstone of scalable quantum computing.
-Surface codes, with their topological protection and hardware compatibility, are a leading candidate for fault-tolerant quantum computation.
-This project presents a modular, configuration-driven framework for generating, mapping, and optimizing quantum surface codes on real hardware using reinforcement learning (RL).
-The system supports curriculum learning, multi-patch mapping, and a variety of code/grid types, and is designed for extensibility, reproducibility, and hardware-awareness.
+This project presents a modular, configuration‑driven framework for generating, mapping, and optimizing quantum error‑correcting code patches on real hardware using reinforcement learning (RL).
+It now supports multiple code families (Surface and qLDPC) with a family‑aware training pipeline controlled entirely by YAML configs.
+The system supports curriculum learning, multi‑patch mapping, and is designed for extensibility, reproducibility, and hardware‑awareness.

 ## Methodology